ActiveInferenceInstitute/Biofirm/One_Earth/OneEarth_README.md

 ```

 This script:
-- Analyzes all research reports and business cases
+- Analyzes all research reports and regeneration plans
 - Generates visualizations including:
   - PCA and dimension reduction plots
   - Topic modeling